The Animals Film: Soundtrack

 Robert Wyatt composed an original soundtrack for the film, released in 1982 on Rough Trade Records.
-The film also features music from Talking Heads and ex-Audience frontman, Howard Werth.
+The film also features music from the Robert Fripp album Let the Power Fall, Talking Heads and ex-Audience frontman Howard Werth.
 Critical reception of the soundtrack was mixed.
 Ted Mills of album database Allmusic described the soundtrack as "moody" and filled with "tasty-sounding analog synths from the late '70s", but ultimately it "disappoint[s] fans of Wyatt's vocals."
 It was later issued in a heavily edited form (losing more than 10 minutes, with no explanation given) as a Japanese CD, and all later CD reissues have been cloned from this master.